debezium/debezium-examples/postgres-toast/README.md

     -C -o beginning -q -u -t dbserver1.inventory.products.enriched | jq ."
 ```

-See the source code under _toast-value-store_ for the implementation of the stream processing application.
+See the source code under link:toast-value-store[toast-value-store] for the implementation of the stream processing application.

 ## Running the Quarkus Application Locally

-Set `ADVERTISED_HOST_NAME` of the `kafka` service in _docker-compose.yaml_ to the IP address of your host machine.
+Set `ADVERTISED_HOST_NAME` of the `kafka` service in link:docker-compose.yaml[docker-compose.yaml] to the IP address of your host machine.
 Start all services except the `toast-value-store`:

 ```console